-Nitrate leaching in December accounted for 49% of total NO_3 -N losses in field bean and 64% in barley and IC.
-After February, NO_3 -N lost by leaching was negligible in all crop systems, due to reduced rainfall and increased crop evapotranspiration.
-It is believed that the lower water drainage and NO_3 -N leaching from IC were primarily due to higher plant density.
-However, Hauggaard-Nielsen et al. (2001) reported that IC induced a faster lateral root development in both pea and barley and a deeper growing root system in the cereal, which could also contribute to reducing leaching.

-Figure 3.
-Water drainage, NO_3 -N concentration in leachate, and NO_3 -N leached by barley and field bean sole crops and intercrops.
-SC - sole crop; IC - intercropping; B - barley; Fb - field bean

-Figure 4.
-Dry matter and N content of ryegrass forage and residuals (roots + stubbles).
-SC - sole crop; IC - intercropping; B - barley; Fb - field bean

-The DM yield of ryegrass forage was significantly affected by preceding crop (Figure 4).
-The greatest yield was observed after field bean SC, which was 62% higher than after barley SC, but only 17% higher than after IC.
-Nitrogen concentration was not affected by preceding crops (results not shown); thus the N content of ryegrass forage after field bean was 55% higher than after barley and 12% than after IC (Figure 4).
-Similar rankings were observed for residuals (roots + stubbles), whose ratios to forage were approximately 3.7 for DM and 5.1 for N content, without appreciable differences due to the preceding crop.

-No leaching occurred from the harvest of barley and field bean SC and IC to the sowing of ryegrass.
-During ryegrass growth, drainage volume was not affected by preceding crops while the amount of NO_3 -N leached was 31 kg/ha after field bean SC, 27 kg/ha after IC, and 21 kg/ha after barley SC (Figure 5).
-From 89-98% of total N was leached in November, with a flow-weighted N concentration of approximately 24 mg/L following field bean and IC, and 19 mg/L following barley.
-After November values were lower than 1 mg/L.
+- 1 IC, and two months later for field bean (Figure 3).
+Total NO3-N leaching was lowest - 2 from IC (34 kg/ha), with a minor loss of 22 kg/ha compared to field bean SC, and 7 - 3 kg/ha compared to barley SC.
+Nitrate leaching in December accounted for 49% of total - 4 NO3-N losses in field bean and 64% in barley and IC.
+After February, NO3-N lost by - 5 leaching was negligible in all crop systems, due to reduced rainfall and increased crop - 6 evapotranspiration.
+We believe that the lower water drainage and NO3-N leaching from - 7 IC were primarily due to higher plant density.
+However, Hauggaard-Nielsen et al. - 8 (2001) reported that IC induced a faster lateral root development in both pea and barley - 9 and a deeper growing root system in the cereal, which could also contribute to reducing - 10 leaching. - The DM yield of ryegrass forage was significantly affected by preceding crop - 12 (Figure 4).
+The greatest yield was observed after field bean SC, which was 62% higher - than after barley SC, but only 17% higher than after IC.
+Nitrogen concentration was not - affected by preceding crops (results not shown); thus also the N content of ryegrass - 15 forage after field bean was 55% higher than after barley and 12% than after IC (Figure - 16 4).
+Similar rankings were observed for residuals (roots+stubbles), whose ratios to forage - were approximately 3.7 for DM and 5.1 for N content, without appreciable differences - due to the preceding crop. - No leaching occurred from the harvest of barley and field bean SC and IC to the - sowing of ryegrass.
+During ryegrass growth, drainage volume was not affected by - 21 preceding crops while the amount of NO3-N leached was 31 kg/ha after field bean SC, - 22 27 kg/ha after IC, and 21 kg/ha after barley SC (Figure 5).
+From 89% to 98% of total N - 23 was leached in November, with a flow-weighted N concentration of approximately 24